TJLTM/CampKeen/README.md

 1. WaterPump
 2. City Water Valve (https://www.amazon.com/gp/product/B07N6246YB/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&th=1)
 I do this with push buttons (two one in the kitchen and one in the bathroom for my set up) with LEDs to let you know that the water is on.
-Be it the City Water or Tank Via the pump. i have also included a timer. that can be set for how long you would ike the water to remain on when either button is pressed.
+Be it the City Water or Tank Via the pump. i have also included timers. they can be set for how long you would like the water to remain on when either button is pressed.

 Other Stuff
 1. There are 6 spare outputs that can be used to control whatever you want
 2. Same goes for 6 spare inputs
-3. I2C output for an 20x4 LCD to display current status (https://www.amazon.com/gp/product/B07MTFDHXZ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
+3. I2C output for an 20x4 LCD to display current status (https://www.amazon.com/gp/product/B07MTFDHXZ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) This may require additional hardware to allow to be located further away.
 4. Siren to alert when the tanks are full
 5. Warning LED (This and the siren can be programmed for other items for warnings)
 6. 2 Spare Buffered ADCs with POTs